SeLite/SeLite.github.io/AutoCheck.md

 Positive checks validate that the page contains elements that match given selector(s).
 However, it can't validate that HTML of a page conforms to HTML standard.
 That's because Firefox automatically fixes incorrect HTML and it adds missing necessary elements.

 ## Configuration ##
-Configure these checks at [chrome URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_.
+Configure these checks at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_.
 In order to use [AutoCheck](AutoCheck) you must select at least autoCheckDetector or autoCheckDetectorCustom.
 Other fields are optional.
   * autoCheckAssert - whether an occurrence should trigger an assert failure; by default it triggers a validation failure rather than an assert failure
   * autoCheckDetector - choose a standard detection class to use; or set it to null/undefined if you use a custom class
   * autoCheckDetectorCustom - enter a name of the custom detection class (which you must load into Selenium Core scope e.g. via [BootstrapLoader](BootstrapLoader)); used only if autoCheckDetector is null/undefined